LP-branching algorithms based on biased graphs

-However, the corresponding problem can be very difficult, e.g., $\cB$ may consist of only exactly one of the $2^n$ candidate cycles, giving an oracle lower bound of $\Omega(2^k)$ against any algorithm for \problem. \end{itemize} Finally, we show as promised that the algorithm for \localproblem has independent applications. \begin{itemize} \item Let $G=(V,E)$ be any graph, and add an apex vertex $v_0$ to $G$.
+However, the corresponding problem can be very difficult, e.g., $\cB$ may consist of only exactly one of the $2^n$ candidate cycles, giving an oracle lower bound of $\Omega(2^k)$ against any algorithm for \problem. \footnote{To be precise, it gives a lower bound of $2^k$ against the edge-deletion version of the problem, but it is not difficult to transfer such a lower bound to a lower bound against \problem.} \end{itemize} Finally, we show as promised that the algorithm for \localproblem has independent applications. \begin{itemize} \item Let $G=(V,E)$ be any graph, and add an apex vertex $v_0$ to $G$.
 Let $\cB=\emptyset$.
 Then \localproblem corresponds to \textsc{Vertex Cover}, hence Theorem~\ref{thm:local} is an $O^*(4^k)$-time FPT algorithm for the problem \textsc{Vertex Cover Above Matching}, which encompasses the more commonly known problem \textsc{Almost 2-SAT}~\cite{MishraRSSS11,RamanRS11}. \item Let $G=(V,E)$ be a graph and $T \subseteq V$ a set of terminals.
 Duplicate each terminal $t \in T$ into $d(t)$ copies, forming a set $T'$, and add a vertex $v_0$ to $G$ with $N(v_0)=T'$.
 Let a cycle be \emph{unbalanced} if and only if it passes through $v_0$ and two vertices $t, t' \in T'$ which are copies of distinct terminals in $T$.
 Then \localproblem corresponds to \textsc{Multiway Cut}, and Theorem~\ref{thm:local} reproduces the known 2-approximation and $O^*(2^k)$-time algorithm~\cite{GargVY04,CyganPPW13MWC}.

 We note that the linear class condition prevents us from representing any other cut problem this way; if terminal-terminal paths from $t$ to $t'$ and from $t'$ to $t''$ are allowed in $G$, for some $t, t', t'' \in T$, then also the path from $t$ to $t''$ must be allowed.
 Hence the set of allowed paths induces an equivalence relation on $T$. \end{itemize}